javarb/notes/sessions/2019/january/session_24.md

 ##### Wireframes

-These are mockups (images) for the interfaces that will be shown for the selected requirements, satisfying the purposed scenario.
+These are mockups (images) for the interfaces that will be shown for the selected requirements, satisfying the proposed scenario.
 This can be done with a wireframe utility such as [Balsamiq][3] which is paid or any diagraming tool such [Draw.io][4] which is free.

 And so, for this sprint requirements, the mocks to do where: